 It doesn't necessarily ruin your cocktail if you decide on double-dipping.
 But because barrel-aging takes quite some time, I'd say, better safe than sorry.

-Step by Step Guide to make barrel-aged cocktails at home
+Step by Step Guide to making barrel-aged cocktails at home

 Step 1: Pick the right barrel

-There is a whole lot of options you can choose from.
+There are a whole lot of options you can choose from.
 They have different sizes, wood quality, previously used, or all-new barrels.

-Depending on you opting for a new or a used barrel, flavors of the previous content will also add to your drink.
-If you look for used casks, old Bourbon and wine barrels are a popular choice amongst bartenders.
+When you opt for a used barrel, flavors of the previous content will also go into your drink.
+Should you look for used casks, old Bourbon and wine barrels are popular amongst bartenders.

-Generally, always go with barrels that are newly charred to get the most flavor out of them.
+Generally, always go with newly charred barrels to get the most flavor out of them.
 The charring creates a natural filter needed for the process.
 Doing the charring yourself is quite a lot of extra work that you can save yourself.

 Also, the denser the wood, the better its quality, and the better the barrel is suited for aging.
 More porous ones will prolong the process.

 And finally: avoid barrels that have been painted or varnished.
 The wood needs to be all-natural.